'Taking the Mickie' Shiraz 2020

 92 points – Ken Gargett, Wine Pilot

+Another delightful curiously named wine from this emerging Barossa operation.
+Welcome to winemaking!
 The colour here is an opaque magenta.
 The nose exhibits florals, blackcurrants, chocolate, plums and coffee beans.
 There are hints of oak, but it is well integrated.
 Tobacco leaf notes emerge on the palate.
 Good structure, and serious length indeed.
 Very fine tannins, this will drink well and improve further over the next six to eight years.
-This is the best TTM I have seen from the team, although granted they have not released many.
+This is the best TTM to date.